The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Analytic Multidimensional Likelihoods of Two-Point Functions

-Having shown that the pseudo-${a}_{\ell m}$ are Gaussian distributed in Sect.~\ref{sec:palm}, we will now determine their covariance matrix, which is required to calculate the characteristic function.
-With that we mean the covariance matrix for a set of pseudo-${a}_{\ell m}$, i.e. $E$- and $B$-modes needed for the case of the $\xi^+$-correlation-function estimator, Eq.~\eqref{eq:xip_alm}.
-That means for the likelihood of a single correlation function, we need the covariance matrix of pseudo-${a}_{\ell m}$ belonging to one set of full-sky power spectra $C^{XY}_{\ell, ij}$, which could also be cross-power spectra across fields with different source redshift distributions.
+Having shown in Sect.~\ref{sec:palm} that the pseudo-${a}_{\ell m}$ are Gaussian distributed if the fields and therefore the full-sky ${a}_{\ell m}$ are, we will now determine their covariance matrix.
+This is the covariance matrix that appears in Eq.~\eqref{eq:char_ana}, the characteristic function of the correlation-function likelihood.
+More precisely, it is the covariance matrix for a set of pseudo-${a}_{\ell m}$, i.e. $E$- and $B$-modes, needed for the case of the $\xi^+$-correlation-function estimator, Eq.~\eqref{eq:xip_alm}.
+For the likelihood of a single auto-correlation function, we need the covariance matrix of pseudo-${a}_{\ell m}$ belonging to one set of full-sky power spectra $C^{XY}_{\ell, ii}$.
+Considering cross-correlations across redshift bins, the auto- and cross-full-sky power spectra and pseudo-${a}_{\ell m}$ covariances for both redshift bins are required -- we will come back to this later.
 Each pseudo-${a}_{\ell m}$ can be written as linear combination of ${a}_{\ell m}$, Eq.~\eqref{eq:palm}.
 This can be generalized to